geekitude/dokuwiki-template-colornews/README.md

 To enable "full" debug mode, simply add `&debug=1` or `?debug=1` at the end of URL, depending of current wiki mode (ie use "&" if there's already a "?" in URL, else use "?").

 You can also use some specific keyword values instead of boolean to show only a given element category (e.g. `&debug=include`).
-Here's a complete list of possible keywords : 'a11y' (visual accessibility helpers), 'alerts', 'banner', 'card' (sidebar namespace card image), 'images' (all UI images), 'include' (HTML include hooks), 'logo' (namespace logo within page header), 'replace' (HTML replace hooks), 'sitelogo'
+Here's a complete list of possible keywords : 'a11y' (visual accessibility helpers), 'alerts', 'avatar', 'banner', 'card' (sidebar namespace card image), 'images' (all UI images), 'include' (HTML include hooks), 'logo' (namespace logo within page header), 'replace' (HTML replace hooks), 'sitelogo'

 ## About UI Images